-Total Ci Total Clock Hours: 50
+Total Cl ock Hours: 50

 Tuition: \$787.00

-Lecture
+Lecture 3.0

+Lab 0.0

+Ext 0.0

+TOTAL = 3.0 Qtr Hr

 The student will learn the application of legal principles, policies, regulations, and standards for the control and use of information as it applies to various areas of employment.
 Students will learn the proper release of information, ethical codes, confidentiality, humanistic healthcare, legal terminology, legal judgments, documents, and litigation terms.
 In class, the student will apply this knowledge through discussion of ethical dilemmas, conferencing, and analysis of legal situations.